mgussekloo/laravel-facet-filter/README.md

 /* Apply the filter to a query. */
 $products = Product::where('discounted', true)->facetsMatchFilter($filter)->get();

-/* Afterwards, grabbing the facets will take your query and filter into account automagically so the correct totals show in your frontend. */
+/* Calling getFacets() after facetsMatchFilter() will take the previous query into account automagically, so that the facet options will show the correct count for the current query. */
-$facets = Product::getFacets();
+$facets = Product::getFacets($filter);
 ```

 ### Displaying facets